mbramani/obsidian-yt-video-summarizer/README.md

 4. Select your preferred model
 5. Customize summary prompts or use the provided templates
 6. Adjust generation settings (max tokens, temperature)

+### Video Analysis Settings

+This plugin now offers multiple ways to analyze YouTube videos:

+- **Caption Analysis**: The traditional method using video captions/transcripts
+- **Metadata Analysis**: For videos without captions, extracts and analyzes video metadata
+- **Multimodal Analysis**: Uses vision-capable AI models to directly analyze video content

+You can configure how videos without captions are handled:

+1. Open plugin settings
+2. Go to "Video Analysis Settings"
+3. Choose your preferred analysis method
+4. Enable or disable fallback to metadata analysis
+5. For multimodal analysis, ensure you're using a vision-capable model:
+   - For Gemini: Use `gemini-1.5-pro-vision`
+   - For Grok: Use `grok-1.5-vision` or `grok-2-latest`

 ### Managing Prompt Templates